-- 1.26 The engagement partner identifies and assesses the circumstances which could adversely affect the integrity or objectivity of the firm or of covered persons ('threats'), including any that could impair independence, and applies procedures ('safeguards'), which will either: - (a) eliminate the threat (for example, by eliminating the circumstances, such as removing an individual from the engagement team or disposing of a financial interest in the entity); or - (b) reduce the threat to level at which independence is not compromised. - 1.27 If, during the period covered by the financial statements or by an other public interest assurance engagement, an entity relevant to the engagement is acquired by, merges with, or acquires another entity, the firm and each relevant engagement partner shall identify and evaluate any current or recent interests or relationships, including any non-audit / additional services provided to that entity, which, taking into account available safeguards, could compromise the integrity, objectivity or independence of the firm or covered persons and the ability to continue with the engagement after the effective date of the merger or acquisition.
-Within a period of no more than three months, the firm and each relevant engagement partner shall terminate any current interests or relationships that would compromise integrity, objectivity independence and shall, where possible, adopt safeguards to eliminate or reduce any threat to integrity or objectivity, including any threats that could impair independence, arising from prior and current interests and relationships, to a level where independence is not compromised.
+- 1.26 The engagement partner identifies and assesses the circumstances which could adversely affect the integrity or objectivity of the firm or of covered persons ('threats'), including any that could impair independence, and applies procedures ('safeguards'), which will either: - (a) eliminate the threat (for example, by eliminating the circumstances, such as removing an individual from the engagement team or disposing of a financial interest in the entity); or - (b) reduce the threat to level at which independence is not compromised. - 1.27 If, during the period covered by an engagement, an entity relevant to the engagement is acquired by, merges with, or acquires another entity, the firm and each relevant engagement partner shall identify and evaluate any current or recent interests or relationships, including any non-audit / additional services provided to that entity, which, taking into account available safeguards, could compromise the integrity, objectivity or independence of the firm or covered persons and the ability to continue with the engagement after the effective date of the merger or acquisition.
+Within a period of no more than three months, the firm and each relevant engagement partner shall terminate any current interests or relationships that would compromise integrity, objectivity or independence and shall adopt safeguards to eliminate or reduce any threat to integrity or objectivity, including any threats that could impair independence, arising from prior and current interests relationships, to a level where independence is not compromised.